denbykov/upVibe-server/docs/business/user_management.md

 #### AC 2

-Get the user's id from the "sub" claim of the access token and use it to find the respective record in the [users](../database/users/users.md) table.
+Get the user's id from the "sub" claim of the access token and use it to find the respective record in the [users](../database/users/users.md) table filtering by:
+sub = access_token.sub
 Does the record exist?
-- yes - go to AC 4
+- yes - continue
-- no - go to AC 3
+- no - reject request with error code 403

 #### AC 3

-Request the user's nickname from the auth0 /userinfo endpoint.
-Then, insert the record into the [users](../database/users/users.md) table with the following values:
-sub = access_token.sub
-id = next id
-name = user_info.nickname

-Go to AC 5

-#### AC 4

-Read the user's data from the [users](../database/users/users.md) table filtering by:
-sub = access_token.sub

-#### AC 5

 Pass the user's data to the next layer.